-There is certainly no scarcity when it comes to books and articles dealing with the so-called mobile revolution.
+There is indeed no scarcity when it comes to books and articles dealing with the so-called mobile revolution.
 While most present the now usual techno-utopian perspective, only a few offer an adequate analytical framework to try to explain the rapid evolution and diffusion of mobile technologies around the world.
-The recent book by Herman et al. is a good example of the latter.
+The recent book by Herman et al. is an excellent example of the latter.

 The book, a collection of 13 articles from different authors, explores in detail the dynamics of the mobile Internet which is becoming the dominant form of access to the network of networks.
 It tackles the issue by posing two relevant and related questions: how does the mobile Internet creates “zones of connectivity that are fluid, transportable, and meaningful?” (pg.
 2).
 And second, what are the immobility structures on which the mobile Internet functions?

 To respond to these two questions, the concept of assemblage is defined and used throughout.
-An assemblage here is defined as a “socio-technical articulation” which “refers to how an elemental ensemble of objects, social practices, symbolic representation, experiences, and affects are drawn together in a specific and contingent unity” (pg.
+An assemblage here is described as a “socio-technical articulation” which “refers to how an elemental ensemble of objects, social practices, symbolic representation, experiences, and effects are drawn together in a specific and contingent unity” (pg.
 2).
 In the case of the mobile Internet, an assemblage articulates both materialities and imaginaries.

 The former comprises two related themes: one relates to production and the other to media and communication.
 Does the mobile Internet generate a new form of capitalism and labor?
 What are the new dimensions of power in the global economy?
 Regarding the second theme relates to the meaning of messaging and communications of the mobile Internet, including the design of interfaces and applications.

 Social imaginaries are understood not only as a set of ideas but also as a set of social practices which define social action within a specific framework.
 A good example here is the utopian view of the impact of new technologies on society.
 Looking at the past and at history can also help us understand these new social imaginaries.